I adore fiction that isn’t quite subtle, not cunning: more vertiginous.

 One course shy of a major in Creative Writing (oh, to dredge the seas of medieval English literature), most of my own work has taken shape as flash fiction.
 I took a writing workshop in Spain on a whim and fell in love with el microrrelato.
 As the only non-native speaker in the taller, writing a novel seemed a far-fetched task, so I sat crafting my own little fictive paragraph-worlds.
 I’ve been lucky enough to translate some of my favorite authors in the genre, many of whom have directly influenced my own approach.

-I’m at work on my first collection of short stories in Spanish, tentatively titled Amores pendientes as well as a work of autofiction on madness and womanhood called Bodies, All.
+I’m at work on my first collection of short stories in Spanish, tentatively titled Amores pendientes as well as a work of autofiction on condors, motherhood, and the bending of bodies in an era of climate change called Bodies, All.

 An excerpt of some of the bilingual micros (“Small-time Archaeologist”) was published in The Offing.
 Several micros from that same series are now forthcoming as a small chapbook with Do The Print (Barcelona) as part of their “This is Not a Copy” series.